Welcome to today's edition of the Rush 24-7 podcast.

 I can explain these questions.

-Well, what would people want to know what's going on?
+People want to know what's going on.

 I'll explain it to you.

-Um, and I don't know what I might have been looking at a Twitter feed for all I know, because I never go to Twitter, but it was just constantly moving, and there were uh sturdy labor three or four references.
+I went to a blog post-debate, and I don't know what I might have been looking at a Twitter feed for all I know because I never go to Twitter, but it was just constantly moving.

-There were three or four references to quote how happy mainstream media people were with the questioning last night.
+And I think media people on this thread, there were three or four references to quote how happy mainstream media people were with the questioning last night.

 That may have been the purpose.